sander/hierarchical-deterministic-keys/keys.md

 ### The HDK-Authenticate function

-A solution instance authenticates the device by blindly creating proof applying the device private key and an HDK private key.
+A solution instance authenticates the device by creating a blinded proof applying the device private key and an HDK private key.
 This yields device data which it can use to prove possession of the device-bound document.
 The application-specific data for proof of possession is out of scope for HDK.

 ```
 Inputs: